EXCEPTIONALLY EXPENSIVE BECAUSE IT UNITED ALL THE ARTS, OPERA PROVIDED A PRETEXT FOR ELITES TO MEET ON NEUTRAL GROUND

 Anna Karenina by Clarence Brown with Greta Garbo, 1935

-- At the Grand Foyer "Light and color create a world without doubt or anxiety, a lost Arcadia."
+The promenading space is the Grand Foyer, where "light and color create a world without doubt or anxiety, a lost Arcadia."

 Opéra web site